 We headed towards the Southern entrance gate of Chobe National Park to stay in Savuti Camp.
 This turned out to be quite a challenge but we made it.
 During our morning drive we saw the Savuti lion again.
 After two days in Savuti we headed to Khwai North Gate where we had our first flat tire.
 Read out full story..

 Finally it was time to head to the bush for six nights.
-With a car full of food, water, firewood and a solar panel on the roof.
-We drove to our first stop being Mankwe where a herd of elephants came by.
-The next morning we drove to the Khwai Community area.
-We were visited by a lot of animals especially some elephants.
+We stayed at the Khwai Campsite and were visited by a lot of animals especially some elephants.